ProgrammerAleks/ProgrammerAleks/README.md

 - 👋 Hi, I’m @ProgrammerAleks
-- 👀 I’m interested using programming to design systems that make life easier.
+- 👀 Programming as a hobby.
+Some of my personal projects are here.
-- 🌱 I’m currently learning Java & C++.
+- 🌱
 - 📫 You can reach me at <a href="mailto:aleksstinchcomb@gmail.com" target="_blank" rel="noopener noreferrer">`aleksstinchcomb@gmail.com`</a>

 <!---